TonichaB/cleaning-blog/README.md

 *2 images/combined image for responsive navbar and dropdown display*

+#### Register/Login/Logout

+Within the header for the site, to the top right, there is a button for the user to firstly Register/Login to an account.
+This button will change after the user has logged in to instead show the username as a new dropdown link that when clicked shows an option for the user to log out.
+When first selecting to Register/Login the user is also presented initially with a Register modal containing a form to register, or if they already have an account they can select to login instead which amends the modal to now request the login details.

+*image of register/login button* *image of logged in username and dropdown for logout*<br>
+*image of register modal* *image of login modal*

 #### Blog Posts

 #### Like/Comment on Posts

 #### Like/Comment on Existing Comments

+#### Confirmation Messages

+Throughout the site there are various occassions for a confirmation message to be presented to the user.
+Each confirmation message is shown below;<br>

+- Registration Successful
+- Login Successful
+- Log Out- Are you sure?
+- Log Out- Successful
+-

 ### Potential Future Features